dgoffredo/dgoffredo.github.io/highlightjs/README.md

 will fail to download (HTTP 404) due to having been added to the source since the release.
 This is fine.

+A clean build calls `wget` many times -- you'll want to use `make -j` or similar.

 [1]: default.min.css
 [2]: languages/
 [3]: Makefile